VisDunneRight/rel-diag_mturk/README.md

 Run `db_create.py` to populate the database.
 This currently only works with running debugging from VSCode..., i.e., `debugpy`.
 It is unclear why...

-`sudo -u postgres psql -d rdstudy`
+`sudo -u postgres psql -d dxstudy`

 in postgres